I write quickly as I have no idea when my blog will again be blocked, but for today we are live!

 Today we'll be discussing Turkish 4th of July!
 So there we were hoping to go see our friend last night when out of the blue Turkish 4th of July fell on us like a cart fully of disgruntled chickens.

 They closed roads leading everywhere in every direction.
 Immediately we were stranded.
 So when in Rome...but we weren't in Rome we were in Istanbul, we did our best to blend in but failed miserably.
-It's hard to look like you belong when you don't know the patriotic songs and such.
-I tried to sing along with the American national anthem, no dice.
-The streets were completely flooded with excited revelers.
-It was literally difficult to walk 10 feet without being whacked with a Turkish flag.

 As with any holiday the occasion brought out the entrepreneur in everyone.
 There were almost more places to buy paraphernalia than there were people.
 It was like seething sea of red and commerce that lapped upon the sidewalks and culminated at the main park near our house.